davyuan/ai-hedge-fund/README.md

+# AI Hedge Fund ported to Microsoft Semanic Kernel

+My main contribution to this repo is to port it from Langchain to Microsoft Semanic Kernel (SK).
+A few comments on SK as a framework for agent development and orchestration.

+1. It allows the agent to be injected as a dependency so it greatly simplies the work to switch between models and different LLM providers.
+And yes SK does support a variety of models.
+2. The function calling feature is pretty sweet!
+Compare my code to the original repo you will see the data gathering/tool calling is greatly simplied.
+Kudos to SK.
+3. I'm not using the Orchestration in this initial commit yet, but will refactory the code to include it soon.
+4. Workflow is not yet supported in SK, but I read that it is in the works.
+5. Context data is a common use case in financial agents, but that is still to be supported in SK.
+To do that without context support for the agents, I have experimented a few things.
+   a.
+Passing data as text between agents.
+It works well.
+   b.
+Creating a MCP (Model Context Protocol) server as a state server that acts as a central repository of agent data.
+6. There a few architectual decisions I don't quite agree with the original authors of the AI Hedge Fund.
+For example that the original version has risk manager as a different agent, but it merely supplies some data to the portforlio manager agent.
+So I changed it to as a tool to the portfolio manager agent in my version.

 # AI Hedge Fund

 This is a proof of concept for an AI-powered hedge fund.
 The goal of this project is to explore the use of AI to make trading decisions.
 This project is for **educational** purposes only and is not intended for real trading or investment.